 If you’re looking for more slightly elevated meals with easy, approachable twists like this Instant Pot bolognese, Meseidy’s book is full of them!

 I chose to feature this bolognese recipe because it tugged at my nostalgic heartstrings when I saw it.

 But, with recipes like orange and whiskey glazed chicken thighs with roasted cherries and easy but amazingly flavorful side dishes like crispy roasted Brussels sprouts with jalapeño honey, you’ll definitely be bookmarking tons more recipes to make.

 There’s even an upside-down peach ricotta cake made in the microwave.
 I mean, dessert doesn’t get easier than that!

 Plus, I’m always down for ricotta in cakes.
-The ricotta almond fig cake is a long-standing favorite.
+My ricotta almond fig cake recipe on here is a long-standing favorite.